Automattic/wp-calypso/packages/wp-checkout/README.md

 Renders the billing contact info form (typically name and address, but may also include other contact info like phone number).
 The fields displayed are determined by the payment method passed in as the `paymentMethod` prop.

+## Styles and Themes

+Each component will be styled using [styled-components](https://www.styled-components.com/) (included in this package as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/)) and many of the styles will be editable by wrapping checkout in a `ThemeProvider` from that package.

+For style customization beyond what is available in the theme, each component will also include a unique static className using BEM syntax.

 ## ⚠️ 👷‍♀️ To do ⚠️

 ### Taxes